 The monarchy era ended in 1898, as Hawaii became a territory of the United States.

-Agriculture boomed across the island region in the late 19th century.
-This caused labor shortage affecting plantation owners.
+After this, agriculture boomed across the island region in the late 19th century.
+This then caused labor shortage affecting plantation owners.
 Simultaneously, immigrants from Japan, China, Korea, Puerto Rico, Portugal, Russia and the Philippines arrived to work on the plantations, somewhat bringing resolution to the problem.
 This is the start of Hawaii’s visitor and tourism industry growth in the early 1900s.

 Visitors to Hawaii are not only interested in water sports and activities, many are also captivated by Oahu’s rich history.
 Throughout the island, there are many heritage sites to be found.
 Each serve as destinations that showcase significant historical, cultural and environmental contributions and encapsulate Native Hawaiian customs, beliefs and practices.

-If you want to know more about the identity of Hawaii and Oahu as molded by its centuries of history, visit these places to know more and experience it first hand:
+If you want to know more about the identity of Hawaii and Oahu as molded by its centuries of history, visit these Oahu historic places to know more and experience it first hand:

 Diamond Head (Leahi) State Monument

-This heritage site is one of Hawaii’s most recognized natural landmarks and tourist destinations too.
-Travelers often hike to the top of the crater for panoramic views of Waikiki and Honolulu.
+This heritage site is one of Hawaii’s most recognized natural landmarks and tourist destinations, too.
+That being said, travelers often hike to the top of the crater for panoramic views of Waikiki and Honolulu.

 If you’re travelling to Oahu Island, Hawaii, you can not forget to visit one of the most historical places not only in the island region, but in the whole of the United States of America: The Pearl Harbor.
 Yearly, over 1.8 million travelers visit this heritage site which features sunken war ships, a museum, and a memorial for the fallen soldiers of World War II.